 Retained executive recruiters will eliminate you from consideration — if not from their very lives — if you treat them or their clients badly.
 Remember, executive recruiters are paid to assess your leadership and communication abilities.
 So if you fail to communicate promptly or if you lack the executive ability to navigate the recruiting process without screwing it up — then you have proven yourself unworthy of the executive suite.

 Ghosting a recruiter or client; failing to stay engaged or communicate promptly and professionally; lying or refusing to disclose mistakes you’ve made in your career; failing to set expectations; or saying you’d relocate when, at the end of the day, your children would never talk to you again — that kind of behavior destroys your credibility with retained executive recruiters.
 When you burn bridges with retained recruiters, you cut off your access to elite opportunities.

-Another way to blow it with a retained recruiter to be transactional.
+Another way to blow it with a retained recruiter is to be transactional.
 Retained recruiters recruit top performers.
-Consequently, the executives we present deserve their jobs for which we recruited them.
-However, in most cases, the candidate would not have been hired if it weren’t for us.
 As arbiters of great talent, we identify, calibrate, and advocate for the candidates we place – that means behind closed doors we frequently go to bat for you.
 The simple truth is hiring executives frequently do not want to move forward with a candidate due to some concern that does not have a bearing on that person’s ability to be successful in the job.
 In other words, many executives would not have been hired if it weren’t for us.